The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 • A US partner whose maiden name appears on a divorce decree but whose current passport shows a remarried name — we sequence the documents to show the chain.

 We pre-check every document for name consistency before submission.
-About one in ten cases needs an extra clarifying document; we handle this without bothering you about it.
+Some cases need an extra clarifying document; we handle this without bothering you about it.

 Foreign-Divorce Recognition

-If either partner was previously married, AFL needs to confirm the divorce is final and recognised in Denmark.
+If either partner was previously married, Familieretshuset needs to confirm the divorce is final and recognised in Denmark.
 The recognition rules:

 • EU divorces (Brussels II Regulation) — Automatically recognised.
 No extra step needed.